Skew-symmetric approximations of posterior distributions: 3. Theoretical properties of skew-symmetric approximations

-Although the skew--symmetric approximation derived in Section~\ref{sec_3} is not explicitly obtained as the~solution of a suitably--defined optimization problem, Corollary~\ref{cor_1} clarifies that, in fact, the proposed $q_{\hat{\btheta}}^*(\btheta)$ can be formalized also under such a perspective.
-In particular, the skew--symmetric density $q_{\hat{\btheta}}^*(\btheta)$~in~Definition~\ref{def_1} actually coincides with the solution of the constrained minimization for a suitable divergence $\mathcal{D}$ between the target posterior \smash{${\pi}_{n}(\btheta)$} and a given approximating density $q_{\hat{\btheta}}(\btheta)$ within the family $\mathcal{Q}$ of skew--symmetric densities with symmetric component fixed at the original approximating density ${f}^*_{\hat{\btheta}}(\btheta)$.
-This interpretation allows us to establish connections with the optimization--based perspectives underlying \textsc{vb} \citep[e.g.,][]{blei2017variational} and \textsc{ep} \citep[e.g.,][]{vehtari2020expectation} solutions.
-However, unlike these methods, Corollary~\ref{cor_1} holds under a broader class of divergences, rather than a specific one, and, when compared to routinely--implemented \textsc{vb} and \textsc{ep} schemes yielding symmetric approximations, it considers an expanded family which ensures improvements in accuracy.
-Notice that, consistent with the focus of this article,~\smash{${f}^*_{\hat{\btheta}}(\btheta)$} and, as a consequence, $\hat{\btheta} \in \Theta$ are known and fixed in Corollary~\ref{cor_1}.
-Therefore, the only~quantity~to~be~derived is the skewness--inducing factor.
-Crucially, as clarified in Theorem~\ref{teo_2}, the solution \smash{$w^*_{\hat{\btheta}}(\btheta)$} to such a minimization with respect to $w_{\hat{\btheta}}(\btheta)$ does not require optimization of additional parameters beyond the already--available $\hat{\btheta} \in \Theta$.
-Although extending the optimization problem in Corollary~\ref{cor_1} to the case in which also \smash{${f}^*_{\hat{\btheta}}(\btheta)$} is unknown goes beyond the scope of our contribution, as clarified in Remark~\ref{re2} below, such a direction can be of substantial interest to further improve the accuracy of $q_{\hat{\btheta}}^*(\btheta)$, and our results open several avenues to stimulate future advancements along these lines. \begin{remark} \normalfont As already discussed, the overarching focus of this article is to improve the accuracy~of state--of--the--art symmetric approximations of posterior distributions via a broadly--applicable perturbation scheme which can be derived at no additional optimization costs and applied directly to the output \smash{${f}^*_{\hat{\btheta}}(\btheta)$} of standard implementations.
-To this end, \smash{${f}^*_{\hat{\btheta}}(\btheta)$} is kept fixed and known in our derivations.
-However, although the optimization of such a symmetric component goes beyond the scope of our contribution, combining the results in Theorem~\ref{teo_1} and Corollary~\ref{cor_1} with the skew--symmetric representation of posterior densities in Proposition~\ref{prop1}, opens promising directions to further improve the approximation accuracy via the additional optimization of the symmetric component.
-In particular, notice that as a consequence of Corollary~\ref{cor_1} and equation \eqref{skew:sym:equiv:sym}, $\mbox{\normalfont min}_{q_{\hat{\btheta}}(\btheta) \in \mathcal{Q}}\mathcal{D}[{\pi}_{n}(\btheta) \mid \mid q_{\hat{\btheta}}(\btheta)]=\mathcal{D}[{\pi}_{n}(\btheta) \mid \mid q_{\hat{\btheta}}^*(\btheta)]=\smash{\mathcal{D}[\bar{\pi}_{n,\hat{\btheta}}(\btheta) \mid \mid {f}^*_{\hat{\btheta}}(\btheta)]}$,~for any, possibly unknown, \smash{${f}^*_{\hat{\btheta}}(\btheta)$}.
-Hence, when solving the minimization problem in Corollary~\ref{cor_1} also with respect to \smash{${f}^*_{\hat{\btheta}}(\btheta)$}, it suffices to find the closest symmetric density to the symmetrized posterior in equation~\eqref{eq1} and then perturb such a density via the already--derived optimal skewness--inducing factor \smash{$w^*_{\hat{\btheta}}(\btheta)$}.
-This is expected to further improve accuracy relative to perturbations of currently--implemented symmetric approximations that target the actual posterior instead of its symmetrized version.
-In fact, to~our knowledge, such a different target has never been considered and, hence, our results can open unexplored avenues to derive improved classes of tractable deterministic approximations, along with novel computational methods to obtain these approximations.
-When specializing $\mathcal{D}$ to the $\textsc{kl}$ minimized under \textsc{vb} --- which is a limiting case of $\alpha$--divergences --- a promising direction could be to solve such an optimization problem via automatic differentiation variational inference schemes \citep{kucukelbir2017automatic}. \end{remark}
+The above interpretation allows us to establish direct connections with the optimization-based perspectives of VB \citep[e.g.][]{blei2017variational} and EP \citep[e.g.][]{vehtari2020expectation} solutions.
+However, unlike for these strategies, Corollary~\ref{cor_1} holds under a broader class of divergences, rather than a specific one, and, when compared to routinely implemented VB and EP schemes yielding symmetric approximations, it considers an expanded family which ensures improvements in accuracy.
+Note that, consistent with the focus of this article, $\bar{q}_{n,{\btheta}^*}(\btheta)$ and, as a consequence, ${\btheta}^*$ are known and fixed in Corollary~\ref{cor_1}.
+Hence, the only quantity to be derived is the skewing factor.
+Crucially, as clarified in Theorem~\ref{teo_2}, the solution $w_{n,{\btheta}^*}(\btheta)$ of this minimization with respect to $\tilde{w}_{{\btheta}^*}(\btheta)$ does not require optimization of additional parameters beyond the already-available ${\btheta}^*$.
+Although extending the optimization problem in Corollary~\ref{cor_1} to the case in which also $\bar{q}_{n,{\btheta}^*}(\btheta)$ is unknown goes beyond our scope, as clarified in Remark~\ref{re2}, this direction can be of substantial interest to further improve the accuracy of $q_{n,{\btheta}^*}(\btheta)$, and our results open several avenues to stimulate future advancements along these lines.